Soojin-Lee0819/introduction-to-interactive-media/finalProject/README.md

 ### Button State-Reading

-Lastly, a problem I was having was making the buttons not PUSH-buttons, but STATE-buttons, meaning it would turn on when I press it once and turn off if I press it again.
+A problem I was having was making the buttons not PUSH-buttons, but STATE-buttons, meaning it would turn on when I press it once and turn off if I press it again.
 This was quite hard to do, as the tutorials I found made use of only one button.
 This meant my buttons would only change their state if the other two were off.

 ![alt-text](images/serial1.gif)